aarongodin/cribl-exercise/README.md

 Set to an absolute path to control where log files are read from (default `/var/log`).

+#### `SECONDARY_HOSTNAMES`

+Set a comma-separated list of secondary servers hostnames.
+Setting this value allows a primary server to aggregate output of the same log file across multiple servers.
+Defaults to an empty list.

 ## Monitoring / performance

 ### How I would monitor this solution